 An x-ray (radiograph) is a painless medical test that helps physicians diagnose and treat medical conditions.
 Radiology involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-These images are obtained in the X-Ray department of the University Imaging Center utilizing our new Fuji Film digital equipment.
+These images are obtained in the X-Ray department utilizing digital equipment.
 This digital equipment provides higher quality imaging and shorter processing times.
 We are able to x-ray you from your head to your toes with speed and accuracy.
 In addition to general x-rays, we also perform Intravenous Pyelograms in our x-ray department.

 Intravenous Pyelogram (IVP) is an x-ray examination of the kidneys, ureters and urinary bladder that uses intravenous contrast material.

 The procedure is performed by a Technologist with the assistance of a Radiologist.

 This procedure is performed to help the Radiologist assess abnormalities in the urinary system, as well as how quickly and efficiently the patient's system is able to handle waste.

 This procedure is performed in the Fluoroscopy Department of UIC, located at 419 West Redwood St., Suite 110, Baltimore, MD 21201.

 Obtain Fleet Prep Kit (# 1) from your drug store or pharmacy.
 Follow the enclosed instructions for the 18-hour prep with one exception -- you may have a light evening meal (no dairy products).
 Clear juice or water is allowed up to one hour before the exam.